On sufficient conditions for spanning structures in dense graphs: Hamilton frameworks and main results

 \subsection{Hamilton frameworks}

+Recall that our goal is to find a suitable replacement for the notion of robust expanders in order to embed non-bipartite spanning structures.
 To motivate the following definitions, consider a Hamiltonian graph $G$ that is (for sake of simplicity) non-bipartite.
 Then $G$ contains no isolated vertices, is connected, has a perfect fractional matching (as defined below) and contains an odd cycle.
 We call a graph that satisfies these properties a \emph{Hamilton framework}.
 This property is not equivalent to Hamiltonicity as witnessed by two vertex-disjoint odd cycles connected by a single edge.
 Observe however that the framework properties of this construction are somewhat fragile.
 Deleting few vertices or few edges (at every vertex) may easily remove the properties of connectivity, having a perfect fractional perfect matching or an odd cycle.

 To exclude examples like this, we could restrict our attention to Hamilton frameworks that are robust against such operations and ask again whether this already guarantees the existence of a Hamilton cycle.
-As it turns out, this the case.
-In fact, the same conditions even allow us to embed any bipartite graph $H$ of sublinear bandwidth and maximum degree into robust Hamilton frameworks $G$.
-If in addition $G$ robustly contains triangles, this can be extended to graphs $H$ with suitable zero-free $3$-colourings.
+As it turns out, this is the case.
+In fact, robust Hamilton frameworks $G$ contain any bipartite graph $H$ of sublinear bandwidth and maximum degree.
+This is because robust Hamilton frameworks are equivalent to robust expansion (\cref{pro:expander-to-framework,pro:framework-to-expander}), and hence the work of K\"uhn, Osthus and Treglown~\cite{KOT2010} and Knox and Treglown~\cite{KT13} applies.
+If in addition $G$ cannot be made triangle-free by deleting few vertices or few edges (at every vertex), this can be extended to graphs $H$ with suitable zero-free $3$-colourings.
 (Note that this condition is necessary, since such a $H$ might contain triangles.)
 This discussion corresponds to the case $k=2$.
 In the following we introduce the terminology to extend these ideas to powers of cycles and sublinear bandwidth graphs $H$ of higher chromatic number.